 The “Town too Tough to Die” and location of the OK Corral and Boot Hill Cemetery is located 63 miles from the park and requires a 1 1/2 hour drive.
 Shops line the main walkways, gunfight re-enactments, stagecoach rides and other amusements are to be found.
 The Tombstone Courthouse State Historic Park dates back to 1882 as the Cochise County Courthouse.
 It houses many artifacts from the various eras of Tombstone’s history in the museum and serves as a resource for historical researchers.
 Contact the Tombstone Chamber of Commerce at P. O. Box 995, 4th and Allen, Tombstone, AZ 85638.
 Phone (520) 457-9317, or toll free (888) 457-3929.

 is named for the legendary Apache chief who evaded U.S. troops by hiding in the rugged hills and canyons of the Dragoon Mountains.
-It is located about 97 miles east of the park and takes 2 hours to drive to.
+It is located about 97 miles east of the park and takes two hours to drive to.
 History, hiking trails and picnic opportunities await the visitor in this scenic “hideaway”.
 Phone (520) 364-3468 or (520) 364-6800.

 The Amerind Foundation is hidden among the Dells of Texas Canyon in the Dragoon Mountains.
-It is located about 59 miles to the East off of I-10, about a 1 and ¼ hour drive from Patagonia Lake.
+It is located about 59 miles to the East off of I-10, about a 1 ¼ hour drive from Patagonia Lake.
 It features a museum of Native American artifacts and artwork and serves as an archaeological research center.
 Contact them by phone at (520) 586-3666.

 San Pedro River Riparian Natural Area

-This natural area is a long vegetated strip, thirty seven miles long that runs down the center of the San Pedro River valley.
+This natural area is a long vegetated strip, 37 miles long that runs down the center of the San Pedro River valley.
 The San Pedro House serves as a visitor center and trailhead and is managed by the Bureau of Land Management.
 The San Pedro natural area is about 1 1/2 hour from Patagonia Lake and it is an ideal location for hiking and nature viewing, especially as a shady retreat during the warmer months.
 Phone (520) 439-6400.

 The city of Nogales is the main border entry point into Mexico from southeastern Arizona.
 It is located approximately 16 miles southwest of the park and requires ½ hour of travel time.
 The town of Nogales (from the Spanish word for walnut) is actually two towns, one on each side of the border.
 Shopping and entertainment are the main attractions, especially for those who enjoy the challenge of haggling for a bargain.
 Due to changing laws regarding documents required for crossing, it is recommended that you call U.S. Customs prior to your trip for up to date information.
 Call with questions at (520) 287-1410.
 You may also call (520) 885-0694 for more information.
 You may also contact the Nogales-SCC Chamber of Commerce Office at 123 W. Kino Park Way, Nogales, AZ 85621.
 Phone (520) 287-3685.